remotephone/blog.rmtph.one/_posts/2023-08-16-Notetaking_and_Copilot.md

 ![table to md table]({{ site.url }}/images/notes_copilot_09.png){: .center-image }

+Instead, copy paste the text and ask copilot to convert to raw markdown text.
+Being specific helps here as sometimes it just renders the markdown for you and you can't copy paste that either.

 Then you can copy the raw table and get a very neatly formatted markdown table like this.
 I manually edited the the header row to linkify it, but otherwise its how it came out of copilot.

 | [YARA keywords](https://yara.readthedocs.io/en/stable/writingrules.html#table-1) |            |            |            |            |            |            |
 |---------------|------------|------------|------------|------------|------------|------------|